ideal-lab5/idn-sdk/contracts/idn-client-contract-lib/README.md

 The library provides:

 1. **IdnClient Trait**: The main interface for interacting with the IDN Manager pallet
-2. **RandomnessReceiver Trait**: Interface that contracts must implement to receive randomness
+2. **IdnConsumer Trait**: Interface that contracts must implement to receive randomness
 3. **ContractPulse Struct**: Implementation of the `Pulse` trait for handling randomness with metadata
 4. **IdnClientImpl**: Reference implementation of the IdnClient trait with configurable parameters
 5. **Helper Types**: Subscription IDs, error types, CreateSubParams, UpdateSubParams, and other necessary types